maxkimambo/pd/README.md

-# PD - Google Cloud Persistent Disk Migration Tool
+# [ WIP ] PD - Google Cloud Persistent Disk Migration Tool

 A CLI tool for bulk migrating Google Cloud persistent disks from one type to another, supporting both detached disks and disks attached to GCE instances.